aymenhafeez/aymenhafeez.github.io/2025-10-23-torus-example.md

 Next, we call the $\texttt{torus}$ function for each  set of parameters we defined earlier.
-We can then create a line, point and static plot and append each of these to corresponding lists created above.
+We can then create a line, point and static plot and append each of these to the corresponding lists created above.

 ```python
 for parameter, color in zip(parameters, colors):